 General First Jump Questions:

-Do I have to be 18 to skydive?
+Do I have to be 18 to make a Tandem Skydive or AFF Skydive?

 YES.
-You need to be 18 to sign our waiver and binding contract.
-You also must be 18 years of age to participate in AFF Jumps for the same reason.
-The waiver surrenders specific legal rights and as a result cannot be signed by someone else on your behalf, not even a parent or guardian.
+You need to be 18.
+That is the age at which you are legally competent to sign our Waiver of Rights, Release of Liability and Covenant Not to Sue, known as a “Waiver,” which is a legally binding contract.
+The waiver surrenders important legal rights that only you can surrender.
+It cannot be signed by someone else on your behalf, not even a parent or guardian.
 There are no exceptions.

 Do I have to sign a waiver?

-Should I do a Tandem jump, or an AFF jump?
+Should I do a Tandem Jump or an Accelerated Freefall (AFF) Jump?

-You should wear comfortable sneakers and clothes appropriate for the season; shorts and a T-shirt on a hot day are fine and if is a colder day, long pants and a comfortable long sleeve shirt.
+Wear comfortable sneakers and clothes appropriate for the season.
+Shorts and a T-shirt on a hot day are fine.
+On colder days, consider long pants and a comfortable long sleeve shirt.
 We have jumpsuits and goggles available for you.

 What about if I wear glasses or contacts?